ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 When considering whether a school fits your budget, it is important to consider the estimated net cost, not just the sticker price of tuition.
 Often, schools with the highest tuition also offer the most generous aid packages, so estimate your net cost before eliminating a school because it does fit your budget.

-The average amount of financial aid received by a full-time first year student with demonstrated need at Oklahoma was $16,162 in 2022.
-By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of Oklahoma seem more manageable.
+The average amount of financial aid received by a full-time first year student with demonstrated need at University of Oklahoma was $16,775 in 2023.
+By substracting the average financial aid package from the estimated costs, we get a number that may make the cost of University of Oklahoma seem more manageable.

 Estimated Net Cost for Full-Time Students